JetBrains-Research/reflekt/reflekt-plugin/src/test/resources/io/reflekt/plugin/analysis/data/test2/description.md

-### Empty uses
+### Only subtypes invokes

-This project contains `Reflekt` invokes, but all annotations and subtypes are external.
+This project contains `Reflekt` invokes, but all invokes are only subtypes.
-It means the uses maps should be empty.